 When shoppers leave, it is usually not because they’ve sworn off your product forever.
 Generally, shoppers run from you and straight into the welcoming arms of your competitors (again, most often due to service-related complaints, per Bain & Company).
 Essentially, this means that the customer views you and your competitors as interchangeable – there is not enough brand loyalty to differentiate why one is a better alternative than the other.
 When that happens, price becomes the deciding factor in whether a customer stays or leaves.

 The answer to preventing this kind of churn is by building a brand-loyal customer base.
 As we’ve mentioned before, brand-loyal customers are loyal to your company based on their perception of your brand, as opposed to just the draw of your prices or promotions.
 They are the customers most likely to stay even if prices go up, who value you as a company as opposed to purely as a vendor.
-When correctly nurtured, brand-loyal customers become advocates for your company, who not only like your product and continue to purchase, but also encourage their friends and family to, too.
+When correctly nurtured, brand-loyal customers become advocates for your company, who not only like your product and continue to purchase, but also encourage their friends and family to as well.